NJeffRob/XtI/README.md

 ### Dependencies
-XtI was written in Lua 5.4.7 and C...
+XtI was written in Lua 5.4.7 and C99.
 Due to the use of `<const>` in the Lua code, Lua 5.4 is required as a minimum.

-_Lawrence please add C specific things here_
+GCC is used in the Makefile to compile the C programs.
+To have compatibility with C99, a GCC version of >= 4.5 is required.

 ### Installation
 It is recommended that XtI be compiled and added to the users path: